General-purpose, long-context autoregressive modeling with Perceiver AR: Training Details

 \subsection{ImageNet 64~$\times$~64}

+The model trained on ImageNet 64~$\times$~64 has 770.1M parameters.
 Training proceeded for a total of 750k steps.
 After an initial 10k step linear warmup, a constant learning rate of $3\mathrm{e}{-4}$ was used until the final 50k steps, which used a cosine decay to 0.